 In this guide, we’ll discuss how to perform keyword research for ecommerce.

-Before getting started, it’s important to understand the various factors that go into choosing good keywords.
+Before getting started on ecommerce keyword research, it’s important to understand the various factors that go into choosing the best keywords.

 Here are a few important considerations: